 - Buy a roaster and become an expert

-- Buy ready roasted beans from a coffee roastery who employs an expert roaster to roast delicious coffee ready for you to brew!
+- Buy ready roasted beans from a coffee roastery who employs an expert roaster.

-Depending on your level of enthusiasm for coffee roasting, the coffee roaster recommended above may be a bit much for what you are interested in.
-If you are new to coffee roasting and want a simpler one, I would check out this Electric Coffee Roaster by JIAWANSHUN.
+Depending on your enthusiasm, the coffee roaster above may be a bit much for what you are interested in.
+If you are new to coffee roasting, I would check out this Electric Coffee Roaster by JIAWANSHUN.
 It has a 0-240 adjustable temperature and is reasonably priced.